OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:42

-Immediately the leprosy left him and he was cleansed.
+Immediately the leprosy left him, and he was cleansed.

 ## Mark 1:43

-Jesus sent him away at once with a strong warning:
+Jesus sent him away at once with a stern warning:

 ## Mark 1:44